-The Report focuses on Buddhism, Christianity and Islam, which the state considers synonymous with separatist movements and a threat to China’s territorial integrity.
-Tibet and Xinjiang, with their Buddhist and Muslim populations respectively, are contested territories, and freedom of religion and association in these areas is particularly liable to suppression.
-The Report also looks at the rise of the new religions, focusing on the Falungong.
+This report focuses on Buddhism, Christianity and Islam, which the state considers synonymous with separatist movements and a threat to China’s territorial integrity.
+Tibet and Xinjiang, with their Buddhist and Muslim populations, respectively, are contested territories, and freedom of religion and association in these areas is particularly liable to suppression.
+The report also looks at the rise of the new religions, focusing on the Falungong.

 Please note that the terminology in the fields of minority rights and indigenous peoples’ rights has changed over time.
 MRG strives to reflect these changes as well as respect the right to self-identification on the part of minorities and indigenous peoples.
 At the same time, after over 50 years’ work, we know that our archive is of considerable interest to activists and researchers.
 Therefore, we make available as much of our back catalogue as possible, while being aware that the language used may not reflect current thinking on these issues.